-The Ivan Crossland Sr. Football Complex, completed in 2010, features a weight-lifting room, training room, coaches' offices, and meeting spaces to provide athletes with state-of-the-art equipment.
+The Ivan Crossland Sr. Football Complex was completed in Sept.
+2010.
+This new facility features a weight-lifting room, training room, coaches' offi ces, and meeting spaces to provide athletes with state-of-the-art equipment.
 The Crossland family, which has longstanding ties to NEO, contributed \$250,000 to the Golden Norse Football Program, an integral factor in the completion of this athletic complex.
-The facility is named in memory of Ivan Crossland Sr., founder of Crossland Construction, Mr. Crossland graduated from NEO in 1958 after taking evening classes for four years while raising ten children.
+The facility is named in memory of Ivan Crossland Sr., founder of Crossland Construction, who graduated from NEO in 1958 after taking evening classes for four years while raising ten children.